cysouw/diathesis/text/c08_infinitive.md

 ### [ NA | pN ] *lassen + Infinitiv* Reflexive passive (*Möglichkeitsspassiv*) {#sec:infinitive-lassen-reflexive-anticausative}

 With transitive verbs the light verb *lassen* with a reflexive pronoun and an infinitive results structurally in a passive diathesis [@next].
 Compared to the previously discussed intransitive variant (see [@sec:infinitive-lassen-reflexive-intransitive], there is no adverbial evaluation necessary and the agent can be retained as an optional prepositional phrase with *von*.
+This diathesis invokes an *Ersatzinfinitiv* [@next c].

 ::: ex
 a.
 Ich schließe den Schrank.
 b.
 Der Schrank lässt sich schließen (von mir).
+c.
+Gestern hat sich der Schrank noch schließen lassen.
 :::

 Just as discussed previously with intransitives ([@sec:infinitive-lassen-reflexive-intransitive]), this diathesis might seem to be a transparent combination of a reflexive anticausative [@last a], see [@sec:reflexive-anticausative], and a *lassen + Infinitiv* diathesis [@last b], see [@sec:infinitive-lassen-causative].
 However, semantically the combination of both leads to a different interpretation, so the combination is arguably a new construction.